WorldMaker/cycle-gear/README.md

 A `tooth` produces output to a gear's sinks by `filter`ing the gear's model states and presenting them through a `view`.

+The `catch` will handle the gear's `model` errors.
+While this could be manually done for each gear model, as a top level part of a gear it encourages the ability to handle errors systematically, such as how each `tooth` might deal with it.
+(It also allows for a `catch` to be defaulted across a `transmission`, helping avoid issues with a "stuck" `transmission`.)

 ## `pedal`

 `pedal` is a main factory function for the `Gear` pattern.
 It takes a `transmission` of